Chemotactic self-caging in active emulsions

-In this study, we present a quantitative analysis of individual `delayed collisions' and compare it to an analytical model based on time lag, angle of incidence and chemical coupling strength.
-We show that these parameters determine whether a droplet can go through the trail laid out by another active droplet or bounce back from it.
-In the second part of the study, we demonstrate how individual binary collisions lead to a novel state of autochemoctactic arrest in swimmer ensembles, a kind of `history caging', where droplets are temporarily trapped in an evolving network of repulsive trails.
+We start by a quantitative analysis of individual `delayed collision' events: we directly visualize and map the chemical footprints of droplets and measure the diffusion coefficient of the constituent chemicals.
+We use these results to fit a generic analytical model based on time delay, angle of impact and chemical coupling strength.
+We show that these parameters determine whether a droplet crosses a chemical trail or rebounds from it.
+We then proceed to the collective dynamics, comparing experimental data to simulations using our single-event fits.
+We demonstrate how such individual binary collisions cause autochemotactic arrest in ensembles of chemically-active droplets, a kind of `history caging', where swimmers are transiently trapped in an evolving network of repulsive trails.